Mahyar24/TMorse/README.md

 # TMorse

-Run this code to blink your ThinkPad LED based on a Morse code!\
+Run this code to blink your ThinkPad LED with a hidden mysterious Morse code! ;)\
 Compatible with python3.9+.
 No third-party library is required, implemented in pure python.\
 Make sure that you have required permissions to write to led acpi file descriptor.